Ah, San Francisco. Hard to believe it's been over twenty years since I lived there.

 OLD 35mm SLIDES, part 2

 From the same estate sale: A very color-faded set of slides from some long-forgotten giftshop.
-If you’ve ever wanted to see The City tinted pinky-orange, this is your chance!.
+If you’ve ever wanted to see The City tinted pinky-orange, this is your big chance!.

 "OUR LADY OF DARKNESS"